General Employment Policies

 It further ordered that qualifying same-sex domestic partners and/or their children qualify for child care services and subsidies, employee assistance programs, certain noncompetitive appointments when returning with an employee from an overseas assignment, evacuation payments, and unpaid leave for family purposes.
 Rules carrying out those policies were finalized in 2012.

-In addition, domestic partners and/or their children may be eligible for certain other benefits, although policies vary among programs.
-See Chapter 2 for policies under insurance programs; see Qualifying Family Members in Chapter 5, Section 1 for policies regarding use of shared leave due to a family member’s condition or use of sick leave for family care or bereavement; see Family and Medical Leave Act in Chapter 5, Section 4 for policies under that law; and see Overseas Employment in Section 1 of this chapter for policies regarding certain overseas assignment benefits and allowances.
+In addition, domestic partners and their children may be eligible for certain other benefits; policies vary among programs.
+See Chapter 2, Section 4 for policies under the Federal Long-Term Care Insurance Program; see Qualifying Family Members in Chapter 5, Section 1 for policies regarding use of shared leave due to a family member’s condition or use of sick leave for family care or bereavement; see Family and Medical Leave Act in Chapter 5, Section 4 for policies under that law; and see Overseas Employment in Section 1 of this chapter for policies regarding certain overseas assignment benefits and allowances.

 Rules at 5 CFR 792 authorize federal agencies to provide subsidies to their lower-income employees for certain child care expenses for children under age 13; under age 18 if disabled.
-A child may bear any of the following relationships to either you, your spouse (including a same-sex spouse married in a jurisdiction that recognizes such marriages, regardless of current residence) or your same-sex domestic partner who meets certain standards (see Domestic Partners, above): a biological child who lives with you; an adopted child; a stepchild; a foster child; a child for whom a judicial determination of support has been obtained; or a child to whose support you, who are a parent or legal guardian, make regular and substantial contributions.
+A child may bear any of the following relationships to either you, your spouse or a same-sex domestic partner who meets certain standards (see Domestic Partners, above): a biological child who lives with you; an adopted child; a stepchild; a foster child; a child for whom a judicial determination of support has been obtained; or a child to whose support you, who are a parent or legal guardian, make regular and substantial contributions.
 The regulations allow agencies flexibility in determining financial eligibility and procedures under the program.